EvilSlesh/ax3000t/README.md

 ```

 ## Features
-- Advanced custom package installer using /tmp and retry donwload logic with custom url option
+- Advanced custom package installer using RAM with retry download logic and custom ipk URL option
 - Installs and configures Passwall2 with recommended defaults.
 - Sets up optimized DNS and network settings
 - Configures WiFi with secure defaults